johngrantdev/personal-site/README.md

 - Removed payload cloud and re-enabled the Next.js caching mechanism
 - Custom layout design and styling of the UI
   - React-Spring interaction animations
+- Improvements to payload generated types for consistant use across backend and frontend

 #### Todo (priority order):
 - Contact form